 - Position Statement on Rights Psychology Graduate Students

-In addition to the Department of Psychology’s 5 areas of specialization, we have overlapping research interests in Diversity Science that bridge traditional areas of psychology.
-Visit us for more information about this area, and the people in the psychology department who are conducting cutting-edge on diversity related issues.
+The Department of Psychological and Brain Sciences houses an interdisciplinary research area focused on Diversity Science that bridges traditional areas of psychology.
+Visit the Diversity Science webpage for more information about this area, and the people who are conducting cutting-edge research on diversity related issues.